-B. Refer the appeal back to the Review Committee if new information is brought forward in Step 3, or
+B. Refer the appeal back to the Review Committee if new information is brought forward in Step 3, or and the instructor's right to academic freedom.

 C. Refer the appeal back to the Review Committee for additional study and review of procedures followed.